bocarw121/mixed-messages/README.md

 ## General info
-> It randomly generates a Profile with name, age, favorite sport and favorite food.
+> It randomly generates a profile with name, age, favorite sport and favorite food.

 ---